hassa963/TRskim/README.md

 The tool is intended for those researching tandem repeats and would like to perform a motif composition analysis across alleles.

+TRskim provides motif-level decomposition and visualization of tandem repeats, enabling researchers to inspect the internal structure of repeat arrays across alleles.
+While most tools report only repeat length, TRskim presents a potential motif composition, detects interruptions, and highlights blended versus pure repeat patterns.
+This level of resolution is essential for studying pathogenic repeat expansions and assessing repeat instability, as motif structure influence disease relevance, mutational dynamics, and secondary structure formation.
+While there are libraries available in python (TRviz) that perform a similar workflow, TRskim circumnavigates the need to port in a separate coding language and can easily be included in R workflows.

 TRskim was developed in the following environment: R version: 4.5.1 (2025-06-13) - “Great Square Root” Platform: aarch64-apple-darwin20